-Here we will learn some of basic sqlite syntaxes with examples and set of rules to use tables, comments, naming conventions, reserve keywords, etc. In sqlite with examples.
+Here we will learn some of the basic SQLite syntaxes with examples and set of rules to use tables, comments, naming conventions, reserve keywords, etc. In SQLite with examples.

-In SQLite we will follow certian format of rules and query statements to perform database related operations like create tables, get data from tables, comment code, etc. Called sqlite syntaxes.
+In SQLite, we will follow a certain format of rules and query statements to perform database related operations like create tables, get data from tables, comment code, etc. Called SQLite syntaxes.

 There are two ways to create a comment within your query statements using SQLite.
-First one that we know as single line comment and second one is multi-line comment.
+The first one that we know as a single-line comment and second one is a multi-line comment.

 Single line comment

-We can create single line comment in SQLite using two symbol.
+We can create a single-line comment in SQLite using two symbols.
 You can either use – symbol or you can use # to create a single line comment.

 -- Comment goes here